The first time Blaire was kicked out of her mother’s house, she was nine years old.

 When Blaire was far away, she parked on a hill overlooking the horizon and sat on the hood of her mother’s car with her head between her knees, and there she stayed for several hours while the sun went in and the stars came out and a nighttime chill ate up all the warmth in the air.
 In fact, she may very well have just stayed like that forever if she hadn’t heard another vehicle approaching.

-Blaire looked up to see an all-too-familiar red motorcycle roll to a stop next to her.
+Blaire looked up to see a familiar red motorcycle roll to a stop next to her.
 The rider took off his helmet and joined her in her silent vigil until she spoke.

 “How did you find me?” she asked in the hollow voice of someone who had been crying, but long since let the tears dry up.